Skip to main content

 10 Key ‘Security Considerations’ During Cloud Selection and Implementation

-Increasing internet penetration, the rise of smart devices and cloud are three significant factors deciding the way businesses work today.
+Increasing internet penetration, the rise of smart devices, and the cloud are three significant factors determining how businesses work today.

-These three factors brought in ease within business functioning and operations, thus contributing to enhanced productivity.
+These three factors brought ease within business functioning and operations, thus enhancing productivity.

-But this very ‘ease of access’ factor is contributing to potential risks in a cloud environment.
+However, this ease of access contributes to potential risks in a cloud environment.

-Cloud technology is breaking down network barriers, as its demand in mainstream IT business for a range of functions is skyrocketing.
-At this juncture, companies need to be cautious about how their data is traversing through networks and its high susceptibility to outside threats.
+Cloud technology is breaking down network barriers as mainstream IT businesses’ demand for various functions is skyrocketing.
+At this juncture, companies must be cautious about how their data traverses networks and its high susceptibility to outside threats.

 Get In Touch With Us